ezchung/FlavorMaster/README.md

 # FlavorMaster

-This will be virtual cooking classes.
-Similar to working out Recipes will be working with stores so we can buy correct items
+FlavorMaster is a platform for virtual cooking classes, similar to online workout programs.
+Users can browse and register for classes, and instructors can manage their offerings.
+The platform will also work with stores to facilitate purchasing the correct items for recipes.

 ## Features

-- Users can browse available cooking classes by category, date, or instructor.
+- **Browse Classes:** Users can explore available cooking classes by category, date, or instructor.
-- Users can register for classes and attend live or recorded sessions.
+- **Class Registration:** Users can register for classes and attend either live or recorded sessions.
-- Instructors can create and manage their classes, upload recipes, and provide instructions.
+- **Instructor Management:** Instructors can create and manage their classes, upload recipes, and provide instructions.
-- Users can purchase items that they need for class
+- **Purchase Items:** Users can purchase the items they need for the class through a dedicated store page.
-    - Separate store page

 ## Tech Stack

-Frontend : React
+- **Frontend:** React
-Backend : Django
+- **Backend:** Django
-Tools: AWS
+- **Tools:** AWS